a-h-i/dev-ops-documentation/users-and-permissions/simple-user-creation.md

 We assume python is globally installed.

 So let's create our user.
-For our example we will assume the user in named `taskarabia`
+For our example we will assume the user in named `example_user_1`

-`useradd taskarabia` creates the user.
+`useradd example_user_1` creates the user.
 At first the user does not have a password.
 We do not need to create a password as no password is valid and having it as none simply disables password login option.
 Which is what we want.
 Note that by default each user belongs to a group of the same name.

 Second we need to add our authorized keys.

 As root do

-1. `su - taskarabia`
+1. `su - example_user_1`
 2. `mkdir ~/.ssh`
 3. `exit`
-4. `cp ~/.ssh/authorized_keys ~taskarabia/.ssh/`
+4. `cp ~/.ssh/authorized_keys ~example_user_1/.ssh/`
-5. `chown taskarabia:taskarabia ~taskarabia/.ssh/authorized_keys`
+5. `chown example_user_1:example_user_1 ~example_user_1/.ssh/authorized_keys`
-6. `su - taskarabia`
+6. `su - example_user_1`
 7. `chmod 700 .ssh`
 6. `chmod a+r .ssh/authorized_keys`
 7. `exit`

-Now ssh as taskarabia user to complete the rest of the steps.
+Now ssh as example_user_1 user to complete the rest of the steps.

 Next we install rbenv and nvm, you can [check here](../languages/README.md) for instructions on how.

 And thats it.
 Oh one more thing.
 If you want sudo just do as root.

-`usermod -a -G wheel taskarabia`
+`usermod -a -G wheel example_user_1`

 Oh actually that won't work as that way sudo will require a password and our user doesn't have a password remember? so what now?